-(City of Mishawaka) After years of cancellations, Mayor Dave Wood is pleased to see the return of the Memorial Day Parade.
+(City of Mishawaka) After years of cancellations, Mayor Dave Wood was pleased to see the return of the Memorial Day Parade.

-Mayor Wood is thankful to the VFW Post 360 and has expressed his excitement to see the triumphant return of the Mishawaka Memorial Day Parade!
-He is grateful to our awesome partners at the VFW Post 360, our great hometown tradition continues.
+He was very grateful to the VFW Post 360 and expressed his enthusiasm to see the extraordinary return of the Mishawaka Memorial Day Parade!
+He was also very grateful to our awesome partners at the VFW Post 360, that made sure that our hometown tradition continue.

-The Mishawaka Memorial Day Parade will be the city’s first since 2019.
+The Mishawaka Memorial Day Parade was Mishawaka first since 2019.

-Floats, marching bands and any patriotic organization will be on display at the parade.
-The floats will have this year’s theme: Duty-Honor-Country.
+Floats, marching bands and any patriotic organization were on display at the parade.
+The floats displayed this year’s theme: Duty-Honor-Country.

 Dan Gann — the commander of Veterans of Foreign Wars Post 360 — was responsible for rebuilding the special event.

 The grand marshal of this year’s parade was World War II and Korean War veteran Raymond Gervais of Mishawaka.
 Gervais, 97, who served in the Pacific campaign during World War II.